idptools/goose/docs/sequence_optimization.rst

 GOOSE includes comprehensive demo notebooks showcasing advanced ``SequenceOptimizer`` usage in the /demos directory.
 These include:

 - Basic optimization: see sequence_optimization.ipynb for basic usage.
-- Custom properties: see custom_optimizer_peroperties.ipynb for creating and implementing custom user-defined properties
+- Custom properties: see custom_optimizer_properties.ipynb for creating and implementing custom user-defined properties
 - Design by interaction: see generate_sequences_by_interaction.ipynb for designing sequences to interact with a target sequence using epsilon-based properties.
 - Design by linear profiles: see linear_profiles.ipynb for designing sequences to match linear profiles of properties like NCPR.
 - Design by interaction matrices: see epsilon_matrix_variants.ipynb for designing sequences to match or modify interaction matrices.